| Why schools fail

 the "No Child Left Behind Act" can't guarantee that the school will ever learn how

+to teach a child to read.
 Without doubt, the most important feature of the new reform act is the six-year,

 $5 billion Reading First initiative, which has sent the Whole Language network into